jesperfj/hk-gh/README.md

 # Deploy Github repos to Heroku

 A few [hk][1] plugins that let you deploy directly from Github to Heroku.

+This is a working prototype.
+It is not production quality code.

 Assumptions: